PyOSP-devs/PyOSP/docs/index.rst

 PyOSP
 =====

-PyOSP (Python Object-oriented Swath Profile) is an intelligent swath tool for characterize complex topographic features.
+PyOSP (Python Object-oriented Swath Profile) is an intelligent swath tool that can characterize complex topographic features.
 Unlike traditional swath methods have been limited to rectangular or simplified curvilinear sampling blocks, PyOSP can objectively characterize complex geomorphic boundaries using elevation, slope angle, topographic position index (TPI), or other raster calculations by intelligently